 The wettest months in Mauritius are February and March while the driest month is October.

 In the summer months, the island receives long hours of between 5.0 hours to 8.0 hours of bright sunshine daily, depending on the landscape at a place.

-If you want to save money when travelling to Mauritius, travel in the low seasons.
+If you want to save money when traveling to Mauritius, travel in the low seasons.
 Normally, the peak season in Mauritius is from May to October while the low seasons are from September to November and March to May.
-At this time, it is a little hotter and more humid since the season has few rainy days and lots of sunshine.
+At this time, it is a little hotter and more humid since the season has a few rainy days and lots of sunshine.

 During this low seasons, the prices drop.
-From the prices of flights, hotels and excursions.
+From the prices of flights, hotels, and excursions.